 Arison goes further in saying that prostate cancer is a couple's disease and there are many issues to contend with.
 "One of the things that is especially difficult in coping with prostate cancer for couples is the sexual issue.
 It is absolutely the most challenging and remains to be because Herbie has to continue this course of testosterone inhibitors that eliminates his libido," Arison says.
 "We haven't overcome that.
 We still need to work on it.
 That's one area that I would like to see more information generated and shared because I think it is difficult for people to talk about."

 While treatment has been difficult for Mann and Arison as a couple, it fortunately did not significantly affect Mann's onstage performance.
 "What cancer does is it eliminates any kind of insecurity or fear that you have," Mann explains.
 "You don't care what anybody thinks, now that you have cancer.
 You push the envelope even more."

 When I ask Mann if his experience with cancer changed his music, he replies without hesitation, "Yes, it has.
 I had been writing music all my life that reflected my Eastern European roots, but I always put it away because I didn't think it had a place in my music.
 During your career you're always concerned about sales.
 When you have cancer, you stop worrying about sales and start only concerning yourself with the value and strength of the music.
 So I changed the band and I spent time working on this music and recorded a new album and it's all Eastern European music."

 Mann and Arison continue to be busy with the new album and HMPCAMF, but still make time for what Mann calls his most important lesson from cancer: "When you have cancer you realize how important family is, how important your friends are, and how important pleasure is.
 Don't waste any time.
 Every second of your life is very important."

 ♦ ♦ ♦ ♦ ♦

-This article was originally published in Coping® with Cancer magazine, November/December 2001.
+This article was printed from copingmag.com and was originally published in Coping® with Cancer magazine, November/December 2001.